Evanidus14/Aldrnari-Gamepad-Setup/README.md

 The changes from the video are listed below
   - The Engarde modifier (the button you must be pressing to be able to use the spell in your left hand while wielding a weapon in the right) is now mapped to the R1/RB button instead of the L1/LB button.
 This allows us to get rid of the loss of camera control while holding down the modifier.
-  - In order to map the 4 hotkeys we have available  (dpad left, dpad down, dpad right, and dpad up on the gamepad) while in the favorites menu, you must now use the 1, 2, 3, or 4 buttons (NOT the numpad numbers, the numbers above your letters) on your keyboard instead of the directional buttons.
-To do this, highlight the power you want to map to one of your 4 hotkeys and then hold the left control butoon and press the number associated with each direction.
+  - (IMPORTANT) In order to map the 4 hotkeys we have available  (dpad left, dpad down, dpad right, and dpad up on the gamepad) while in the favorites menu, you must now use the 1, 2, 3, or 4 buttons (NOT the numpad numbers, the numbers above your letters) on your keyboard instead of the directional buttons.
+To do this, highlight the power you want to map to one of your 4 hotkeys and then press the number on your keyboard associated with each direction.
 Left is 1, down is 2, right is 3, and up is 4.
+Note - you won't be able to do this until you've completed the MCM steps.

 ## Keybindings